Specification

 timezone No IANA Time Zone Database name (e.g. America/New_York, UTC) governing clock rules and date-only start/end bounds.
 Absent means UTC.
 Interval rules ignore it.

 runtime No Default runtime for tasks that do not declare their own.
-A short identifier with the same character and length rules as name. agent and bash are the conventional values; a host may define others.
-Absent defaults to agent.
+A short identifier with the same character and length rules as name. auto and bash are the conventional values; a host may define others.
+Absent defaults to auto.

 options No Map of string keys to string values, passed to the runtime adapter.
 Every key is specific to the runtime that consumes it; the adapter maps the keys it recognizes to its CLI/config and may ignore or reject the rest. model and effort are common examples.
 Per-task options shallow-merge over these.